AndreyVolkovBI/SQL_Projects/readme.md

 <a name="database_physical"></a>
 ## Database design - physical layer (external Layer)

+Let's transfer the conceptual model to the physical level.
 ![yandex_market_physical_level](https://github.com/AndreyVolkovBI/SQL_Projects/blob/master/physical_level.png)

+In this model, entities appear with properties, an explicit link is created by identifiers, the model is supplemented with aggregating entities for implementing many-to-many relationships (SpecificationInCategory, ProductInCategory, SpecificationOfProduct, ProductInStore).

 <a name="creating_proc_func_trig"></a>
 ## Creating procedures, functions, triggers and examples of their use